On Ramsey number of $K_{2,n}$ versus even cycles: Main Results

 \begin{acknowledgement} This research work has no associated data.
 The work of the author Abisek Dewan is supported by University Grants Commission, India (Beneficiary Code/Flag: BWBDA00147662 U).
-The author Sayan Gupta thanks NISER Bhubaneswar (Funded by Department of Atomic Energy, India) for funding his PhD fellowship.
+The author Sayan Gupta thanks NISER Bhubaneswar and Homi Bhabha National Institute (HBNI), Mumbai for funding his PhD fellowship.
 The work of the author Rajiv Mishra is supported by Council of Scientific $\And$ Industrial Research, India(File number: 09/921(0347)/2021-EMR-I). \end{acknowledgement}